-- a Type3-PDCCH common search space for a DCI format with CRC scrambled by INT-RNTI, or SFI-RNTI, or TPC-PUSCH-RNTI, or TPC-PUCCH-RNTI, or TPC-SRS-RNTI, or C-RNTI, or CS-RNTI(s), or SP-CSI-RNTI; and
+- a Type3-PDCCH common search space set configured by SearchSpace in PDCCH-Config with searchSpaceType = common for DCI formats with CRC scrambled by INT-RNTI, or SFI-RNTI, or TPC-PUSCH-RNTI, or TPC-PUCCH-RNTI, or TPC-SRS-RNTI, or C-RNTI, or CS-RNTI(s), or SP-CSI-RNTI; and

-- a UE-specific search space for a DCI format with CRC scrambled by C-RNTI, or CS-RNTI(s), or SP-CSI-RNTI.
+- a UE-specific search space set configured by SearchSpace in PDCCH-Config with searchSpaceType = ue-Specific for DCI formats with CRC scrambled by C-RNTI, or CS-RNTI(s), or SP-CSI-RNTI.

-A UE is provided a configuration for a control resource set for Type0-PDCCH common search space by higher layer parameter RMSI-PDCCH-Config and a subcarrier spacing by higher layer parameter RMSI-scs for PDCCH reception.
-The UE determines the control resource set and the monitoring occasions for Type0-PDCCH common search space as described in Subclause 13.
-The Type0-PDCCH common search space is defined by the CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level given in Table 10.1-1.
-The control resource set configured for Type0-PDCCH common search space has control resource set index 0.
-The Type0-PDCCH common search space has search space index 0.
+If a UE is not provided higher layer parameter searchSpace-SIB1 for Type0-PDCCH common search space set, , the UE determines a control resource set and PDCCH monitoring occasions for Type0-PDCCH common search space set as described in Subclause 13.
+The Type0-PDCCH common search space set is defined by the CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level given in Table 10.1-1.
+The control resource set configured for Type0-PDCCH common search space set has control resource set index 0.
+The Type0-PDCCH common search space set has search space index 0.

 For Type0A-PDCCH common search space or for Type2-PDCCH common search space, the control resource set is same as the control resource set for Type0-PDCCH common search space.
-A UE is provided a configuration for Type0A-PDCCH common search space by higher layer parameter osi-SearchSpace and the CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level is given in Table 10.1-1.
-A UE is provided a configuration for Type2-PDCCH common search space by higher layer parameter paging-SearchSpace and the CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level are given in Table 10.1-1.
+The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level for Type0A-PDCCH common search space or for Type2-PDCCH common search space are given in Table 10.1-1.

-For Type1-PDCCH common search space, a UE can be provided a configuration for a control resource set by higher layer parameter rach-coreset-configuration and a configuration for a search space by higher layer parameter ra-SearchSpace.
-If higher layer parameter rach-coreset-configuration is not provided to the UE, the control resource set for Type1-PDCCH common search space is the same as for Type0-PDCCH common search space.
+For Type1-PDCCH common search space, a UE can be provided a configuration for a control resource set by higher layer parameter ra-ControlResourceSet and a configuration for a search space by higher layer parameter ra-SearchSpace.
+If higher layer parameter ra-ControlResourceSet is not provided to the UE, the control resource set for Type1-PDCCH common search space is the same as for Type0-PDCCH common search space.

-If a UE is not provided higher layer parameter osi-SearchSpace for Type0A-PDCCH common search space, the association between monitoring occasions for Type0A-PDCCH common search space and the SS/PBCH block index is the same as the association of monitoring occasions for Type0-PDCCH common search space as described in Subclause 13.
+If a UE is not provided higher layer parameter searchSpaceOtherSystemInformation for Type0A-PDCCH common search space set, the association between PDCCH monitoring occasions for Type0A-PDCCH common search space set and the SS/PBCH block index are same as the association of PDCCH monitoring occasions for Type0-PDCCH common search space set as described in Subclause 13.
+The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level are given in Table 10.1-1.

-If a UE is not provided higher layer parameter paging-SearchSpace for Type2-PDCCH common search space, the association between monitoring occasions for Type2-PDCCH common search space and the SS/PBCH block index is the same as the association of monitoring occasions for Type0-PDCCH common search space as described in Subclause 13.
+If a UE is not provided higher layer parameter pagingSearchSpace for Type2-PDCCH common search space set, the association between PDCCH monitoring occasions for Type2-PDCCH common search space set and the SS/PBCH block index are same as the association of PDCCH monitoring occasions for Type0-PDCCH common search space set as described in Subclause 13.
+The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level are given in Table 10.1-1.

-If a UE is not provided higher layer parameter ra-SearchSpace for Type1-PDCCH common search space, the association between monitoring occasions for Type1-PDCCH common search space and the SS/PBCH block index is the same as the association of monitoring occasions for Type0-PDCCH common search space as described in Subclause 13.
+If a UE is not provided higher layer parameter ra-SearchSpace for Type1-PDCCH common search space set, the control resource set and the association between PDCCH monitoring occasions for Type1-PDCCH common search space set and the SS/PBCH block index are same as the control resource set and the association of PDCCH monitoring occasions for Type0-PDCCH common search space set as described in Subclause 13.
+The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level are given in Table 10.1-1.